Living in the Canary Islands

 The second most populous of the Canary Islands, Gran Canaria is noted for its variety of microclimates.
 The mountain areas are mild and you may well see frost or snow, although generally lows below 10˚C are uncommon.
 The summer months are usually rainless.

-There are a variety of landscapes found across the island, including long beaches and white sand dunes, alongside green gorges and beautiful villages.
+There’a a variety of landscapes found across the island, including long beaches, white sand dunes, green gorges and beautiful villages.
 UNESCO’s Biosphere Programme covers part of the island under the East Atlantic Biosphere Reserve Network, and there are 32 Natural Protected Spaces.

 Constantly changing and enriching society